-- Investigation of reported incidents of workplace violence shall be conducted by Campus Security in conjunction with the Director for Human Resources.
+- Investigation of reported incidents of workplace violence shall be conducted by Campus Safety in conjunction with the Director for Human Resources.
 The investigation shall be conducted on an immediate, priority basis, following emergency medical care if needed.
 Each incident will be evaluated and an appropriate remedy will be provided based on the nature of the offense, duration, totality of circumstance and past offenses.

 Policy Prohibiting Consensual Relationships with Students

 Dating, romantic, or sexual relations between College employees (faculty, staff, and administrators) and students, even if consensual, can negatively affect the educational environment for students, and are therefore not permitted.
 Members of the faculty and staff are expected to maintain professional relations with all students, act in accordance with standards of professional conduct and avoid conflicts of interest, favoritism, bias, or creation of a hostile environment for students.